ALABAMA MUSHROOM SOCIETY, INC.

 CERTIFICATE OF ADOPTION OF BYLAWS

-I do hereby certify that the above stated Bylaws of the Alabama Mushroom Society were approved by the Alabama Mushroom Society board of directors on October 2, 2019 and constitute a complete copy of the Bylaws of the corporation.
+I do hereby certify that the above stated Bylaws of the Alabama Mushroom Society were approved by the Alabama Mushroom Society Board of Directors on December 7, 2021 and constitute a complete copy of the Bylaws of the corporation.